2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 Solution 4.
 Set SATA Controller Mode in BIOS

-If you're still unable to boot from the SSD after trying all the solutions above, it's likely that the SATA controller mode is set incorrectly in BIOS.
-In this case, you can change it to AHCI mode and then try to boot from the SSD again.
+If you're unable to boot from your SSD after trying various solutions, it's possible that the SATA controller mode is set incorrectly in your BIOS.
+In this case, you can try changing it to AHCI mode and then attempting to boot from the SSD again.

 Step 1.
-Restart your computer and press the F2 or DEL key repeatedly while it's booting up to enter BIOS settings.
+To access the BIOS settings, restart your computer and press the F2 or DEL key repeatedly while it's booting up.

 Step 2.
-Navigate to "Advanced" > "Drive Configuration" and set "SATA Mode" to "AHCI".
+To enable AHCI mode, go to the "Advanced" tab, then select "Drive Configuration" and change the "SATA Mode" to "AHCI".

 Step 3.
 Save changes and exit BIOS.